-President of the Australian Society of Dermal Clinicians (ASDC), Carly Whytcross, says that the support of VU staff has always inspired and driven her career.
+Dermal clinician and pivotal member of Australian Society of Dermal Clinicians (ASDC), Carly Whytcross says that the support of VU staff has always inspired and driven her career.

 Throughout my degree I was employed by an aesthetic plastic surgery clinic (CAPS Clinic) in Canberra.
 The business owners saw the value in the degree and sponsored me throughout my studies, sending me to Melbourne each week for lectures.
 This was a huge commitment on their behalf – and it meant I was able to practically implement in a clinical setting what I was learning week-to-week at university – an immensely valuable experience.